Jake L. Hamon Sr.: Career

-Hamon moved to Lawton in 1901.
+Hamon moved to Lawton, in the Oklahoma Territory, in 1901.
 He became city attorney.
 He was elected mayor.
 He was voted out of office in 1903, amid accusations of corruption and claims of extorting money from local gamblers.

 He became chairman of the Oklahoma Territory Republican National Committee.
 In 1909, he was a lobbyist in Washington, D. C.

 In 1910, he was accused of trying to bribe U.S. Senator Thomas Gore to support some land contracts that attorney J. M. McMurray had made with the Chickasaw and Choctaw Nations.
 Gore claimed that the contracts were worth $30 million, and that Hamon stood to gain a 10 percent fee contingent on the sales.
 Hamon had offered Gore $25,000 for his favorable vote.
 Gore continued to oppose the sale.
 The charge was investigated by a congressional committee, where both McMurray and Hamon denied under oath that they had attempted to bribe the Senator Gore.

 He moved to Ardmore, Oklahoma in 1912, and, with circus owner, John Ringling, built a railway from Ardmore to Ringling, Oklahoma.
 Hamon had already begun speculating in oil leases in the Healdton oil field, where he reportedly became very wealthy.

 In 1920, he was elected a Republican National Committeeman for Oklahoma, defeating John Embry of Chandler and Oklahoma City's James J. McGraw of Oklahoma City.
-He helped broker the selection of Warren G. Harding for candidate for US President.
+He helped broker the selection of Warren G. Harding for candidate for US president.
 As a result, he was believed to be inline for selection for a cabinet post.

 Clara Smith Hamon

 Robinson's article says that Jake Hamon met Clara Belle Smith at a store in Lawton when he was 40 and she was 16, and that they began a love affair shortly after.
 She was an ambitious social climber eager to get out of small-town Oklahoma.
 Soon, Jake sent her to a business school, where she displayed a sharp mind for the subject.
 He also sent her to a finishing school, so she could behave appropriately and comfortably while dealing with important people.
-Showing still more nerve and ruthlessness, Jake summoned his nephew, Walter, and offered him $10,000 to marry Clara, then disappear to California, leaving Clara in Oklahoma.
-Apparently Walter accepted the whole deal.
+Showing still more nerve and ruthlessness, Jake summoned his nephew, Frank Hamon, and offered him $10,000 to marry Clara, then disappear to California, leaving Clara in Oklahoma.
+Apparently, Walter accepted the whole deal.
 When Georgia Hamon, Jake's wife, figured out the relationship between Jake and Clara, and that she had essentially been abandoned by Jake, she confronted all three.
 In the end, she said that she would not give her husband a divorce, but would take their two children and go live in Chicago.
 True to her word, Georgia moved to Chicago.
 Jake and Clara continued to live life as usual.
 They returned to Ardmore, Oklahoma where they lived in luxurious adjoining rooms at the Randol Hotel.
 In 1919, Jake would campaign for election as Republican National Committeeman.